pragmaticivan/mikro-orm-entity-factory/README.md

 3. You can then shell into the development container with `docker exec -it mikro-orm-entity-factory /bin/bash`.

 4. From within the container you can run the test suite with `npm run test`.

-5. npm cli is available for possible development.
-6.